-Halfway up the valley lies a vast tomb (#22) built by Amenhotep III, whose son Akhenaten began his own tomb here before moving his capital to Tell el-Amarna.
-Tutankhamun may also have intended to be buried in the Western Valley, but ended up in the Valley of the Kings, leaving an empty tomb to be exploited, farther up the wadi.
+Halfway up the valley lies a vast tomb (#22) built by Amenhotep III, whose son Akhenaten began his own tomb here before moving his capital to

 This Tomb of Ay (#23) is attributed to Tut’s successor due to the cartouches in its burial chamber (the only part to be decorated).
 As vizier, Ay had prepared his own tomb at Tell el-Amarna, but saw the need to associate himself with earlier kings after becoming pharaoh.
 Ay’s tomb is unique for depicting him hunting fishes, birds and hippopotami in the marshes (typical of nobles’ tombs, but not royalty), but is otherwise so similar to Tutankhamun’s that it’s thought that both were painted by the same artist(s).